Share Exchange (Bed & ISA | Bed & SIPP)

 While the ISA and SIPP offer protection from capital gains tax, selling the shares to move them into one could result in a capital gain or loss.
 If your gains are more than the capital gains tax allowance (£3,000 in the 2025/26 tax year) you may need to pay tax on those gains.

-The money added to an ISA or SIPP will count towards these allowances for that tax year.
+The money added to an ISA or SIPP will count towards allowances for that tax year.
 Make sure you’ve checked your ISA and pension contribution allowances before considering paying in.

-Move shares from a Fund and Share Account to an ISA or SIPP in 5 steps
+Move shares from a Fund and Share Account to an ISA or SIPP in 3 steps

-Select the ‘Stocks’ tab.
+Select your Fund and Share Account, then the ‘Stocks’ tab.

 Frequently Asked Questions